PlaceholderAPI/PlaceholderAPI/.github/ISSUE_TEMPLATE/feature_request.md

 ### Notes
 This template is for **requesting additions for the wiki** and not for reporting bugs or requesting changes for the wiki!
-If you want changes being made to the wiki, use the [Request change] template.
+If you want changes to be made to the wiki, use the [Request change] template.
 For bug reports, use the [Bug report] template.

 Also make sure, that your requested placeholders/plugin isn't already added in the [wiki] or listed in the [issues] page.